Network IO - cgroup - container

 What it does

 It reads the total amount of sent and received bytes from the network interface inside the assigned namespace by the cgroup of the container.
-More information about cgroups can be found here.
+More information about cgroups can be found in the Linux manual pages.

 Classname